runtimeverification/k-tutorial-atva-2023/README.md

-# Introduction to K and its applications
+# The K Framework: A tool kit for language semantics and verification

 This is the main repository we will be using for the tutorial sessions during the [21st International Symposium on Automated Technology for Verification and Analysis (ATVA 2023)](https://atva-conference.org/2023/).
 The tutorial sessions will be held on _date_ from _start_time_ to _end_time_.